msp-strath/TypOS/README.md

 binders from the action of substitution means that an actor's `case` choices cannot be changed by the action of substitution on its inputs.
-There is some sort of stability property to be proven about `lookup` .. `else`, characterizing the things it is safe to substitute for free variables.
+There is some sort of stability property to be proven about `lookup`, characterizing the things it is safe to substitute for free variables.

 Meanwhile, channels also have a notion of scope, restricting the